Related Topics

 Who meets the definition of older adult?

 For the purpose of this Notice of Funding Opportunity and consistent with the definition in the Older Americans Act, we are defining an older adult as an individual who is 60 years of age or older.
-For tribes and tribal organizations, the age of older Indians is defined by the tribe and may vary.
+For tribes and tribal organizations, the age of Tribal older adults is defined by the tribe and may vary.

 Is there a minimum number of participants for the project?